Dentistry Residencies and Internships

 The pediatric dental clinic is based in the Webb Center for Primary Care where pediatric and special needs patients receive a variety of primary and specialized healthcare.
 The dental clinic is co-located with the primary care pediatric clinic and has established an effective medical-dental integration process.
 Resources and consultants for pediatric health care are available at Denver Health as well as Rocky Mountain Hospital for Children.
 Denver Health is a Level 1 Trauma Center providing training and experience in management and treatment of injuries to oral-facial structures.

-Denver Health CODA accredited Oral Surgery, General Practice, and Pediatric Dentistry Advanced Education Programs work closely with Pediatric Dentistry Internship Program.
+Denver Health CODA accredited Oral Surgery and General Practice advanced education programs work closely with Pediatric Dentistry.

 Internship Accreditation